diegojromerolopez/djanban/README.md

 Workflows are a feature that will allow you to define what lists have to be considered to measure spent, estimated and card living times.

-Workflow stats are not completed.
-Only the definition of workflows is fully implemented but not their stats.
+Workflow stats are partially completed.
+Only the average time in each list and the standard deviation time on each list is shown for each workflow.

 # Legal notice